cabforum/smime/SBR.md

    C.  Directly against any current list of qualified entities that the CA/Browser Forum may maintain at www.cabforum.org.

-   D.  In cases where the International Organization applying for the EV Certificate is an organ or agency - including a non-governmental organization of a verified International Organization, then the CA may verify the International Organization Applicant directly with the verified umbrella International Organization of which the Applicant is an organ or agency.
+   D.  In cases where the International Organization applying for the Certificate is an organ or agency - including a non-governmental organization of a verified International Organization, then the CA may verify the International Organization Applicant directly with the verified umbrella International Organization of which the Applicant is an organ or agency.

 6. The CA may rely on a Verified Professional Letter to establish the Applicant's information listed in (1)-(5) above if: